RBLXHub/Xavier/README.md

     * Copy the ip and port into the "Join" Page of the launcher
     * Select the client (like 2019M) on the list
 3.  **Connect:** Click the join button

-## ⚠️ Important Installation Steps

-**Before downloading, you must set up an exclusion**

-1. Create a new folder on your computer
-2. Open your antivirus software and go to **Exclusions**
-3. Add the folder you just created
-4. Apply the changes
-*(Search "how to add exclusions in [your antivirus name]" if you need help)*

-**Why is this required?**
-The download contains files that trigger false positives:
-* **Unsigned Clients** (patched by local_rcc for semi-modern clients)
-* **AutoIt Launcher** (compiled by me)

-If you do not add the exclusion, your antivirus will likely flag these programs

-**Transparency:**
-If you are concerned about the launcher, I have provided the source code so you can verify it yourself

 x64 in x32 click now done virus??